• Skip to primary navigation

 Transfer Fudge/brigadeiro to a greased plate to cool.

-Step-by-Step to make a strawberry chocolate mouse
+Step-by-Step making the strawberry chocolate mouse

 Strawberry without leaves